3D printing processes

 A variety of processes, equipment, and materials are used in the production of a three-dimensional object via additive manufacturing.
-3D printing is also known as additive manufacturing, therefore the numerous available 3D printing process tend to be additive in nature with a few key differences in the technologies and the materials used in this process.
+3D printing is also known as additive manufacturing, because the numerous available 3D printing process tend to be additive in nature, with a few key differences in the technologies and the materials used in this process.

 Some of the different types of physical transformations which are used in 3D printing include melt extrusion, light polymerization, continuous liquid interface production and sintering.

 Types of 3D printing processes

-There are many different 3D printing processes, that can be grouped into seven categories:
+There are many 3D printing processes, that are grouped into seven categories by ASTM International in the ISO/ASTM52900-15: